MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel off-chip memory protection scheme for hardware accelerators, named MgX, with a particular focus on enabling secure DNN acceleration.
-We discuss the detailed implementation of MgX on DNN accelerators for both inference and training.
-Our experimental results show that applying MgX only adds less 1\% performance overhead on multiple DNN models.
+In this paper, we propose a novel off-chip memory protection scheme for hardware accelerators, named MGX.
+On average, MGX reduces the performance overhead of memory protection from 28\% and 33\% to 4\% and 5\% for DNN and graph processing accelerators, respectively.
+We also show that MGX is generally applicable to other applications, such as genome assembly alignment and H.264 video decoding.